AthenZ/athenz/docs/design/user-certificate-feature.md

 1. **IdP authenticates the user** — The IdP performs the actual identity verification (password, MFA, etc.).
 2. **Auth code is single-use** — The IdP authorization code can only be exchanged once for a token.
-3. **Server-side code exchange** — The auth code is exchanged for a token on the ZTS server, not the client, when a client secret is configured.
+3. **Server-side code exchange** — The auth code is exchanged for a token on the ZTS server, not the client.
+The exchange is protected by either a client secret (when configured) or PKCE (required when no client secret is configured).
 4. **JWT signature verification** — The access token's signature is verified against the IdP's JWKS keys.
 5. **Subject binding** — The token's subject must match the requested user name.
 6. **Certificate constraints** — The issued certificate is client-only, short-lived, and cannot be refreshed.